lsst/cp_pipe/doc/lsst.cp.pipe/index.rst

+.. py:currentmodule:: lsst.cp.pipe

 .. _lsst.cp.pipe:

 ############
 lsst.cp.pipe
 ############

 ..
-The module is used to produce the calibration products required to calibrate a camera.
-Producing master calibration frames, generating bad pixel/column masks, calculating brighter-fatter effect coefficients, etc.
+This module is used to produce the calibration products required to perform instrument signal removal for a camera.
+Producing master calibration frames, generating bad pixel/column masks, calculating photon transfer curves (and the child products of that, linearity models and brighter-fatter kernels), and measuring crosstalk coefficients.

+.. _lsst.cp.pipe-using:

 Using lsst.cp.pipe
 ==================

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 1

    constructing-calibrations

+.. _lsst.cp.pipe-contributing:

 Contributing
 ============